kdave/btrfsmaintenance/README.md

 Not possible to suggest config numbers as it really depends on user expectations.
-Keeping a few hourly snapshots should not consume too much space and provides a copy of files, eg. to restore after accidental deletion.
+Keeping a few hourly snapshots should not consume too much space and provides a copy of files, e.g. to restore after accidental deletion.

 Starting point: